Weekly Program Guide

 An eclectic mix of music curated by the producer, composer, and recording artist Ben Vaughn.

-Rock, blues, jazz, folk, soul, R & B, country, bossa nova, movie soundtracks, easy listening, and more, all peppered with Vaughn’s twisted musicological slant.
+Rock, blues, jazz, folk, soul, R & B, country, bossa nova, movie soundtracks, easy listening, and more, all peppered with Vaughn’

 WINGS – Women’s International News Gathering Service